WilliamBriscoe/cloudwatch-logs-to-s3-lambda/README.md

  * zip the content and upload to lambda function.
 EX:zip -r /tmp/demo.zip * or use the logstos3.zip for AWS Lambda.

- * setup the following environment variables:
+ * setup the following environment variables in Lambda:

 S3LOGGROUP         "Cloudwatch log group"